Chettsy-Git/Chettsy-Git.github.io/README.md

 - click on the painting to visit the instagram video where I show how I made it.

 - fill in the contact form to send it to a google sheet where I have organized the data.

+# Assignment 3 - Creating Visualizations using Vega-Lite.